Oakville, Ontario

-Oakville is a town in Halton Region, Ontario, Canada.
-It is located on Lake Ontario between Toronto and Hamilton.
-At its 2021 census population of 213,759, it is Ontario's largest town.
-Oakville is part of the Greater Toronto Area, one of the most densely populated areas of Canada.
+Oakville is a town and lower-tier municipality in Halton Region, Ontario, Canada.
+In the 2021 Canadian census the town had a population of 213,759, with an estimated 233,700 people as of 2024, making it Ontario's largest town.
+Oakville is part of the Greater Toronto Area, the largest urban area in Canada.

 History

 In 1793, Dundas Street was surveyed for a military road.
 In 1805, the Legislative Assembly of Upper Canada bought the lands between Etobicoke and Hamilton from the indigenous Mississaugas people, except for the land at the mouths of Twelve Mile Creek (Bronte Creek), Sixteen Mile Creek, and along the Credit River.
 In 1807, British immigrants settled the area surrounding Dundas Street as well as on the shore of Lake Ontario.

 In 1820, the Crown bought the area surrounding the waterways.
 The area around the creeks, 960 acres, ceded to the Crown by the Mississaugas, was auctioned off to William Chisholm in 1827.
 He left the development of the area to his son, Robert Kerr Chisholm, and his brother-in-law, Merrick Thomas.
-Chisholm also formed shipbuilding business in Oakville Navy Street and Sixteen Mile Creek (Halton Region) and lasted until 1842, but shipbuilding in Oakville lasted into the late 20th century.
+Chisholm also formed shipbuilding business in Oakville Navy Street and Sixteen Mile Creek and lasted until 1842, but shipbuilding in Oakville lasted into the late 20th century.

 The population in 1846 was 1,500.
 The community shipped large quantities of wheat and lumber via schooners and the railway.
 There were three churches, a grist mill and saw mill, and various small companies making threshing machines, wagons, watches, saddles, and metal goods.
 There were also tradesmen of various types.

 Oakville's industries also included shipbuilding.
 In the 1850s, there was an economic recession and the foundry, the most important industry in town, was closed.
 Basket-making became a major industry in the town, and the Grand Trunk Railway was built through it.
 In 1869, the population was 2,000.
 The community was served by the Great Western Railway and it was a port on Lake Ontario.

-The town eventually became industrialized with the opening of Cities Service Canada (later BP Canada, and now Petro Canada) and Shell Canada oil refineries (both now closed), the Procor factory (no longer manufacturing), and, most importantly, the Ford Motor Company's Canadian headquarters and plant, all close to the Canadian National Railway and the Queen Elizabeth Way highway between Toronto and Fort Erie (Buffalo).
+The town eventually became industrialized with the opening of Cities Service Canada (later BP Canada, and now Petro-Canada) and Shell Canada oil refineries (both now closed), the Procor factory (no longer manufacturing), and, most importantly, the Ford Motor Company's Canadian headquarters and plant, all close to the Canadian National Railway and the Queen Elizabeth Way highway between Toronto and Fort Erie (Buffalo).

 In 1962, the town of Oakville merged with its neighbouring villages (Bronte, Palermo, Sheridan, and the remainder of Trafalgar Township) to become the new Town of Oakville, reaching northwards to Steeles Avenue in Milton.
 In 1973, the restructuring of Halton County into Halton Region brought the northern border southwards to just north of the future Highway 407.